-Just like with last week’s post regarding sadness as a tool for emotional marketing, eliciting fear in your audience likely feels counterintuitive.
+Just like with this recent post regarding sadness as a tool for emotional marketing, eliciting fear in your audience likely feels counterintuitive.
 After all, it’s a crummy feeling, and who wants to scare the bejesus out of their consumers?

 Before we scare you off by trying to convince you to scare your target market, consider this: when you watch a scary movie, do you prefer to do so alone, or with a friend?
 If you answered, “duh, with a friend,” then you are in the vast majority who when presented with a fear-based stimulus, look to companions to share in that emotion, thus lessening its strength over you.
 When we are afraid, we want to turn to our friends and say, “did you see that?” thereby bonding you with that friend over the shared experience, and making the spooky feelings dissolve just a little.

 This is because the emotion of fear is controlled by the amygdala – an almond shaped cluster of neurons that plays a key role in how we process emotions.
 The amygdala helps us determine the significance of a fearful event and how to respond, either with “fight or flight.”

 The same applies to fear-based marketing.
 Research has shown that in the absence of a human, viewers of a scary movie or commercial will connect with whatever nearby brand is readily available to them.
 Actually, product placement works best in horror films than any other movie genre (scary, right?).

 You may not have noticed it the first time around, but usually, the logo of the car that helps the last remaining protagonist escape is typically very obvious, and easy to see.
 Brands like Ford, Chevrolet and Volkswagen are often getaway cars in thrillers.
 It makes sense – you want a car that’s fast, reliable, and will get you away from centuries-old bitter ghosts in a jiffy.